-Jim Morgan is the voice you’re likely to hear on WMBS from 6-10AM.
+Jim Morgan has been a familiar voice on WMBS from 6-10AM.
 Jim is a veteran broadcaster with over 50 years in the business, and about 40 of those at WMBS.

 He brings to the public what he calls, first and foremost, a news and information show, and backs that up by arriving in the wee hours of the morning to dig for the news, gather the sports scores, and assemble them all into a neat package ready to put onto the air.

 Should severe weather threaten, Jim’s ready with the Pittsburgh weather radar scan at his fingertips, tracking any threatening conditions.

 Once the news is over, Jim turns with pride to America’s Best Music, a perfect blend of time-tested favorites that you’ll easily recognize.
 And, whether your taste drifts back to the Big Band era, the blue-chip artists of the 20th Century, or the promising up-and-coming stars of the 21st Century like Michael Buble and Renee Olstead, you’ll find them all here with a pleasing mix presented in an easy-to-listen-to fashion.